 4.4 Sharing between Users.
 To help facilitate the use of our services among your users, we may need to share certain information with other users that you authorize to access and use your account.
 For example, account login information and other certain personal information may be visible by all members for purposes of confirming account permissions and users.

 4.6 Corporate Affiliates.
-To enable or support us in providing you services, we may share your information and Business Data within our corporate family of companies, which includes AppFolio and its wholly owned subsidiaries.
+To enable or support us in providing you services, we may share your information and Business Data within our corporate family of companies.

 4.7 Business Transfers.
 If we are involved in any merger, acquisition, reorganization, sale of assets, bankruptcy, or insolvency event, then we may sell, transfer or share some or all of our assets, including your information and Business Data in connection with such transaction or in contemplation of such transaction.